gbs4ever/gbs4ever.github.io/_posts/2019-03-07-wsl_-windows_subsystem_for_linux.markdown

 Coding can be fun and frustrating at the same time ,sounds weird like either you like it or you hate it.
-Well welcome to be being a true developer, the frustration is our minds and brains trying to learn and retain a new concept and the fun comes from seeing how much we can do with programming. **To all future dev’s do not I repeat do not let the frustration kill that love and passion you have for coding !!
+Well welcome to be being a true developer, the frustration is our minds trying to learn and retain a new concepts and the fun comes from seeing how much we can do with programming. **To all future dev’s ,do not I repeat do not let the frustration kill that love and passion you have for coding !!
 As you move along hopefully there will be less frustration.**

 Signing off